 Transition: Education Resources

-DSCC’s Planning Your Education & Transition for Life After High School Tip Sheet
+DSCC’s Planning Your Education and Transition for Life After High School Tip Sheet

 You play a big role in making sure you get the special education services you need.
 The Division of Specialized Care for Children (DSCC) created this tip sheet to help youth with special healthcare needs and their families learn more about school meetings, work and independence after high school.